mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 ![Xcode adding file](/images/client-sdk/ios-messaging/chatviewcontrollerobjc.png)

-This will create a new file called `ChatViewController.m`, at the top import `NexmoClient` and `User`:
+This will create a new file called `ChatViewController.m`, at the top import `NexmoClient` and `User`.

 ```objective_c
 #import "ChatViewController.h"